-As of December 31, 2022, we managed 887 stores for third party owners.
+As of December 31, 2023, we managed 1,337 stores for third party owners.
 Our management business enables us to generate increased revenues through management fees as well as expand our geographic footprint, data sophistication and scale with little capital investment.
 We believe this expanded footprint enables us to reduce our operating costs through economies of scale.
-In addition, we see our management business as a potential future acquisition pipeline.
+In addition, our management business is a potential future acquisition pipeline.

 We have a bridge lending program, under which we provide financing to third party self storage owners for operating properties that we manage.
 This program helps us increase our management business, create additional potential future acquisition opportunities, and strengthen our relationships with partners, all while generating interest and fee income.
-We generally originate mortgage loans and mezzanine loans, with the intent to sell many of the mortgage loans to third parties, while retaining our interests in the mezzanine loans.
-As of December 31, 2022, the total principal balance of bridge loans receivable was \$491.9 million.
+We generally originate mortgage loans and mezzanine loans, with the intent to sell a portion of the mortgage loans to third parties, while retaining our interests in the mezzanine loans.
+As of December 31, 2023, the total balance of bridge loans receivable was \$594.7 million.